omeka/omeka-s-enduser/docs/modules/mapping.md

 The *Map by attachments* and *Map by query* blocks have largely the same settings, with the exception of the final option.

-### Default View
+### Default view
 This section lets you set the appearance and zoom level of the map.
 There are three fields and a preview map.
 Within the preview map are buttons which you can use to set the default zoom and location of the map.
 If you do not set a default zoom or location, the map will adjust to display all resources.

 ![Map by attachments block open to Default Settings.
 There is no information in any field, and the preview map is zoomed in to level 2](../modules/modulesfiles/mappingBlockDefaultView1.png)

-*Basemap provider:* select from a dropdown of basemaps.
+*Basemap provider*: select from a dropdown of basemaps.
 Once selected, the preview map will update to show you the appearance of that map.
 The default is OpenStreetMap.Mapnik.

-Minimum zoom level:* set the minimum zoom for the map.
+Minimum zoom level: set the minimum zoom for the map.
 Fully zoomed out is 0.

 Maximum zoom level: set the maximum possible zoom level.
 The highest is 19.
 Some basemaps do not function at higher levels; you will want to check to be sure you set your maximum at a level where you basemap is visible.